 Remember, accepting small tasks once you clock out may lead to issues.
 Even though you might think these small tasks are nothing much, your managers might eventually assign you more things to do, even when you’re offline, and that can lead to burnout.

-Log off of every device and turn off your business phone once you finish for the day.
+Log off of every device and turn off your business phone once you finish the day.
 Set clear boundaries with your managers, and note that you will deal with more work only when it’s time to do it.
 Nobody will do it instead of you.

 Focus On Yourself